-Sigiriya, also called the lion rock, is the most famous place in Sri Lanka!
+Sigiriya, also called the lion rock fortress, is the most famous place in Sri Lanka!
 It’s the former capital of Sri Lanka, it’s also one of the major archaeological sites in the country and today, Sigiriya is a UNESCO listed World Heritage site.
 People kept telling me it was pretty much impossible to visit Sri Lanka, and not climb Sigiriya, this huge rock which used to be a fortress in the past.
+Sigiriya has to be part of your Sri Lanka itinerary.
 By the way, what’s the history behind Sigiriya?

 Moggallana, the eldest brother who had fled to India, finally came back 18 years later with his army, he managed to defeat his brother, killed him, took back the throne, and went back to Anuradhapura.
 After that, Sigiriya became a monastery complex in the 14th century, before being used by the kingdom again in the 17th century.
 During the 19th century, when the British spotted Sigiriya, the place started to get attention again.
 Sigiriya was restored during the 20th century, and it’s now one of the major tourist attractions of Sri Lanka.

 Here I am, facing this huge rock I will have to climb in the afternoon, under the sun of Sri Lanka.
 Before starting to climb, we passed by different gardens (yeah, there used to be an entire city here!).
 Let’s go now!
 Many, many steps to climb!
 Around 1200 in all!
 Some stray dogs here and there, sometimes monkeys, and of course the sun…